 Parameter Meaning Type of oversize KSAA The recessing area to be machined can be assigned oversizes.
 When oversizes have been defined, a recess is first rough-machined and then finish-machined.
-Inputs: 16: Longitudinal and transverse oversizes differ - No single oversizes 32: Equidistant oversize - No single oversizes 144: Longitudinal and transverse oversizes differ - With single oversizes 160: Equidistant oversize - With single oversizes Equidistant or longitudinal KSLA Equidistant oversize or longitu- dinal oversize None or transverse KSPA Transverse oversize contour valleys with a c Standardized recesses completed in one mach completed in one machining operation.
-A division into rough-machining and finish-machining is only possible
+Inputs: 16: Longitudinal and transverse oversizes differ - No single oversizes 32: Equidistant oversize - No single oversizes 144: Longitudinal and transverse oversizes differ - With single oversizes 160: Equidistant oversize - With single oversizes Equidistant or longitudinal KSLA Equidistant oversize or longitu- dinal oversize None or transverse KSPA Transverse oversize contour valleys with a Standardized recesses completed in one mac ounted for when machining contour-recessing operation s, such as recess types D, S, A , are hining operation.
+A division into finish-machining is only possible